Top war-crimes court issues arrest warrants for Netanyahu, ex-defense minister and a Hamas leader

 Netanyahu condemned the warrant against him, saying Israel “rejects with disgust the absurd and false actions” by the court.
 In a statement released by his office, he said: “There is nothing more just than the war that Israel has been waging in Gaza.”

+Gallant, in a statement, said the decision "sets a dangerous precedent against the right to self-defense and moral warfare and encourages murderous terrorism.”

 The decision turns Netanyahu and the others into internationally wanted suspects and could further isolate them, putting them at risk of arrest when they travel abroad.
-But its practical implications could be limited since Israel and its major ally, the United States, are not members of the court.
+Its practical implications could be limited since Israel and its major ally, the United States, are not members of the court.

+Still, the warrant marked the first time that a sitting leader of a major Western ally has been accused of war crimes and crimes against humanity by a global court of justice.
+It put Israel's allies, including some of its closest European friends, in an awkward position.
+Several leaders, including France, welcomed the court's decision and signaled they might arrest Netanyahu if he visited.

+The move “represents the most dramatic step yet in the court’s involvement in the conflict between Israel and Hamas," said Anthony Dworkin, senior policy fellow at the European Council on Foreign Relations.

 Israeli leaders, politicians and officials across the spectrum denounced the warrants and the ICC.
 The new defense minister, Israel Katz, who replaced Gallant earlier this month, said Thursday’s decision is “a moral disgrace, entirely tainted by antisemitism, and drags the international judicial system to an unprecedented low.”